CoinFabrik/stacy/docs/vulnerabilities/10-unused-arguments.md

 - Detectors: [`unused-arguments`]()
 - Test Cases: [`unused-arguments`]()

-If you know that a parameter in a function will not be used, remove it.
+If you know that a parameter passed to a function will not be used, remove it.
 This will optimize the contract's code and reduce gas.

 ## Exploit Scenario